tzoltak/logdataLimeSurvey/README.md

 -   NA means that a property is not defined for a given type of event and it will have missing value in a log.

 Some more detailed description of what each event type represents is provided below.
 Please note that the applet uses the [*JQuery*](https://jquery.com/) library event handlers.
 That means specifically that *resize* and *scroll* events are triggered only by actions affecting a browser window/page (i.e. performing resizing or scrolling on elements within the page, like TEXTAREA elements, do not trigger these events).

+-   *submit*:

+    -   Trigerred by trying to navigate to a next survey screen (technically: by submiting a form that stores responses) .

+    -   **This event being triggered doesn't mean that respondent completed a given survey screen!**

+        -   *LimeSurvey* performs checks the answers only after this event is triggered and if it find some of them invalid (due to incorrect values or due to missing responses to obligatory questions) it prevents survey screen from changing.

+        -   Nevertheless, *LimeSurvey* reloads a given page when it finds invalid answers.

+        -   The only way of distingushing between reloading a page automatically because of invalid answers and returning to the same survey screen by user navigating a survey (backwards) is by looking (in post-processing of log-data) for a *submit* event *immediately* followed by *pageLoaded* event and either removing such pairs or substituting them by some another type of event indicating that respondent tried to submit but he/she failed due to invalid answers.

 -   *mousedown*: